-In some ways, this is like learning to swim in the deep end: some who take on the task will experience a very steep learning curve that involves mistakes, delays and misunderstandings on site, which the repeat self builder will make certain never happen again.
+In some ways, this is like learning to swim in the deep end.
+Some who take on the task will experience a very steep learning curve that involves mistakes, delays and misunderstandings on site, which the repeat self builder will make certain never happen again.

 Learning the sequence of events on a building site is invaluable.
 Learning what each trade does and where their responsibilities begin and end is vital.
 Furthermore, learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.

-Roofers: What Will They Do?
+Roofers: What Do They Do?

 - Cover in roof with underlay and rough batten